+Recommendation of the European Parliament and of the Council of 23 April 2008 on the establishment of the European Qualifications Framework for lifelong learning.
+Official Journal of the European Union, 6.5.2008, C111/4.
 Recommendation of the European Parliament and of the Council of 20 December 2012 on the validation of non-formal and informal learning.
 Official Journal of the European Union, 22.12.2012, C398/1.